zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 A “playground” (playground) is an outdoor area wher e children can play, usually on large pieces of equipment, some of which we’ll b e talking about in this episode.
-Our dialogue begins with Patrick saying to  Mary, “Hi, do you mind” – meaning is it okay, or does it bother you – “if I s it on this bench with you?”
+Our dialogue begins with Patrick saying to  Mary, “Hi, do you mind” – meaning is it okay, or does it bother you – “if is it on this bench with you?”
 A “bench” (bench) is a long, flat seat that usually t hree or four people can sit on.
 You find benches in parks, in bus stations, in othe r public areas.
 They are places where you can sit down.
 The bench here has room for  at least two people, since Patrick is asking to sit next to Mary.

 Mary responds to Patrick by saying, “No, be my gues t,” meaning no, it doesn’t bother me.
 I don’t mind.
 “Be my guest” (guest).
 The  phrase “Be my guest” is used when someone is asking something from you or reques ting something from you.
 Often it involves allowing the person to use someth ing or to do something that is involved somehow with that person.
 For example, you ’re sitting at a table, at a dinner table, and someone says, “Can I have that la st piece of apple pie” or “that last piece of cake?”
 The other person may respond “ Be my guest,” meaning “Go ahead, that’s fine.
 I don’t mind.”